-1. REFERENCES
+7. REFERENCES

-- 1. UW System 18.09(1)
+- UW System 18.09(1)

-- 2. Wis.
-Administrative Code Alcohol
+- Administrative Code Alcohol

-- 3. University Student Housing
+- University Student Housing

+- Organization Code of Conduct

-- 4. UW Oshkosh Alcohol Service and Consumption Website
+- UW Oshkosh Alcohol Service and Consumption Website

-2. REGULATIONS
+8. REGULATIONS

 Unless expressly permitted in this policy, use or consumption of alcoholic beverages and possession of an open container that contains an alcoholic beverage are prohibited at all university events.
 This policy is applicable to university events held both on and off campus.
-This policy extends to all areas of campus, such as but not limited to, laboratories, individual and group offices, meeting facilities, and public areas.
+This policy extends to all areas of campus, such as but not limited to laboratories, individual and group offices, meeting facilities, and public areas.